POSYDON-code/POSYDON/docs/_source/getting-started/installation-guide.rst

     .. warning::
         This documentation describes the POSYDON v2.0.0 code which is not yet available on Anaconda.
 Please use the development version for now.
 See :ref:`Using the Development Version <dev-version>` for more details.

-    With the environment activated, install POSYDON using:
+    With the environment activated, install the POSYDON code from the POSYDON channel using (by default the installation will take place in the current directory, hence please navigate to your desired location first or use the ``-p`` option to specify a path):

     .. code-block:: bash